simon-ritchie/apysc/docs_src/source/continue.md

 ## What is the Continue class?

-The `with For` block uses the `Continue` class to skip a current loop iteration (in JavaScript).
+The `with ap.ForArrayIndices` block uses the `Continue` class to skip a current loop iteration (in JavaScript).
 It behaves like the Python built-in `continue` keyword.

 ## Basic usage

-The `Continue` class can only be used in the `with For` (or other loop class) block, as follows:
+The `Continue` class can only be used in the `with ap.ForArrayIndices` (or other loop class) block, as follows:

 ```py
 # runnable